basakbabies/meroku/README.md

 ![MerokuDAO](./img/logoBIG.jpeg)

-Meroku is the world's first community-owned omnichain dapp store.
-We are trying to remove redundant costs which exist in web2 (eg. cloud hosting ) and centralised authorities who control access and define their own rules to stop dapp developers from innovating.
-We feel the future will be self-hosted dapp stores with complete transparency.
-This framework is the start of that journey, please join us and help create a more open and secure web3.
+Meroku-DAO is the world's first community-owned omni-chain dApp store.
+We strive to eliminate the redundant costs which exist in web2 (eg. cloud hosting ) and centralised authorities who control access and define their own rules eventually hindering dApp developers from innovating.
+We feel the future will be self-hosted dApp stores with complete transparency.
+This framework is the start of that journey, please join us and let's together head towards an inclusive, fair and secured web3 for all.

 Please note: We don't have a website or any token.
-This repo is only official spot.
+This repo is the only official spot.

 ## Benefits: